jordan4ibanez/Infdev/README.md

 ##### immediate todos:

-Need some formspec elements for the main inventory:
-- Checkbox (for options) (also add a little pop/plop/bloop sound for it)

 make sure the formspec object is actually getting removed upon player leaving

 have a method that marks them as persistent